prathameshcode360/smart-city-app/README.md

-Smart City App – Admin Dashboard
+# Smart City App - Admin Dashboard

+This project is an admin dashboard for managing various aspects of a smart city using HTML, CSS, and JavaScript.

-How to Run the Project:
+## How to Run the Project

+1. **Launch the App:**
-Launch the App: Open Index.html in your browser.
+   - Open the `Index.html` file in your browser.

-Login: Use the following credentials:
+2. **Login:**
-Username: admin
+   - Username: `admin`
-Password: admin123
+   - Password: `admin123`

+3. **Access Dashboard:**
-Access Dashboard: After login, you’ll be redirected to the Admin Dashboard to manage smart city operations.
+   - After logging in, you will be redirected to the Admin Dashboard where you can manage smart city operations.